Flat Holography & Holographic Renormalization: Scalar Field: Introduction

 In this paper, we initiate a study of holographic renormalization in flat holography that departs significantly from existing approaches.
-Our goal is to use this method to construct a flat holography dictionary that remains faithful to the GKPW prescription, avoids the limitations of directly relying on the original AFS path integral, and enables reconstruction of the bulk S-matrix without relying on flat limits of AdS/CFT.
+Our goal is to use this method to construct a flat holography dictionary that remains faithful to the GKPW prescription, avoids the limitations of directly relying on the original AFS path integral, and refrains from using flat limits of the AdS/CFT correspondence.

 A central objective of our approach is to associate the putative dual field theory operator with a single bulk function that serves as its source in the ``boundary" path integral.
 This single bulk function, corresponding to an appropriate term in the radial asymptotic expansion of the bulk field, encodes the scattering data $\phi_s$.
-Adapting the Hamilton-Jacobi holographic renormalization procedure (e.g. \cite{deBoer:1999tgo,deBoer:2000cz,Papadimitriou:2004ap,Papadimitriou:2007sj,Bergamin:2007sm,Papadimitriou:2010as,Elvang:2016tzz}) to this setting, we propose that the renormalized canonical momentum of the bulk theory corresponds to the expectation value of the dual operator in the presence of sources, in an appropriate sense to be specified later.
+Adapting the Hamilton-Jacobi holographic renormalization procedure (first proposed in \cite{deBoer:1999tgo,deBoer:2000cz}, further developed in \cite{Kalkkinen:2001vg,Martelli:2002sp} and further systematised and exemplified in \cite{Papadimitriou:2004ap,Papadimitriou:2007sj,Bergamin:2007sm,Papadimitriou:2010as,Elvang:2016tzz}) to this setting, we propose that the renormalized canonical momentum of the bulk theory corresponds to the expectation value of the dual operator in the presence of sources, in an appropriate sense to be specified later.
 Functional derivatives with respect to the source yield higher point correlators of the dual theory once bulk regularity conditions are imposed.